Back

 CELPIP Speaking Task 8 gives you 30 seconds of prep and 60 seconds to speak.
 You see a picture of an unusual situation and describe it to someone on the phone who cannot see it.
 One take, no replay.

 Task 8 is a role-play.
 You're not narrating to an examiner.
-You're on a call with a friend, and you've come across a picture you want to tell them about.
+You're on a call with a friend, and the picture is something you've come across that you want to tell them about.
 Your scratch pad is one page; the mic records once.

 Task 8 looks like Task 3 from the outside.
 Both hand you a picture for 60 seconds.
 The difference is who's listening, and it rewrites every sentence you say:

-Treat Task 8 as Task 3 with a phone bolted on, and you'll score a partial mark at best.
-The picture is unusual on purpose, so a plain label won't work.
+Treat Task 8 as Task 3 with a phone bolted on and you'll score a partial mark at best.
+The picture is unusual on purpose, so a plain label won't land.
 You have to reach for comparison.

 They can't see it.